UPPER AUSTRIA

 UPPER AUSTRIA: THE FUN FACTS

-In the westernmost part of the region, right on the Bavarian border, lies the town of Braunau am Inn .
-The town offers little to surprise tourists, except of some personalities have been born here and a rather unique coat of arms: two full coats of arms (incidentally, the coats of arms of the German regions of Palatinate and Bavaria) are neatly placed within the main shield — a rarity even by the standards of heraldic eccentrics.
+In the westernmost part of the federal state, on the border with Bavaria, lies the small town of Braunau am Inn.
+The town doesn't exactly strive to impress tourists, save for some of its natives and a rather unique coat of arms: two full coats of arms (which, incidentally, represent the coats of arms of the German regions of Palatinate and Bavaria) are neatly placed within the main shield — a rarity even by the eccentric standards of heraldic design.

 UPPER AUSTRIA: ALPINE SKIING